Innis One: The Creative City

 How It Works

-- Students will enroll in two of the three half-credit courses offered.
+- Students will enroll in one or two of the four half-credit courses offered.

 - Class enrolment is limited to 25 students.

 - Innis One welcomes students from any college.

 - Courses are enrolled on a first-come, first-serve basis during regular course registration.

 Starting in 2019-20, all courses will run Thursdays, 3:00-6:00 pm.

 Program Coordinator (Innis One, FYF@Innis, Urban Studies, Writing and Rhetoric)